Mu-L/workflow/docs/en/FAQ.md

 ### How to access chunked HTTP body most efficiently

 In many cases, we use **HttpMessage::get\_parsed\_body()** to get the HTTP body.
 However, to ensure efficiency, the framework does not automatically decode chunked message for users, but returns the original body instead.
-You can use **HttpChunkCursor** to decode the chunked message.
+You can use **HttpChunkCursor** to decode the chunked message with zero copy.
 For example:

 ~~~cpp
 #include "workflow/HttpUtil.h"